CCA Supports

 All calls and opportunities to get involved with the programme will be posted on this page and CCA's Opportunities page along with resources for artists, curators and creatives.
 Check back regularly for updates or follow CCA on social media @CCADLD.
 You can also subscribe to CCA's newsletter for updates directly to your inbox.
 You can find the newsletter sign up box at the bottom of this page.

-CCA x Jerwood = Supports is launching a new strand of application feedback sessions for artists.
+CCA Supports provides application feedback sessions for artists.
 These will offer artists two hours of bespoke support for artists making applications that might require a range of material, such as CVs, artist statements, proposals, budgets, and support material.
 This opportunity is for artists who are not currently in any type of formal education who have begun their professional practice.
-These feedback sessions are for those based in or from the north of Ireland.
+These feedback sessions are for those based in or from the north of Ireland, with 2-hour sessions available for artists.

 Whilst each artist and application will be different, the two hour slots could be broken down across two sessions as follows: